How website faceted search improves the buying experience

 A simple module with a huge amount of flexibility tailored to individual needs covering multiple languages, supporting all eBay sites – hay we even worked with eBay America to deliver it in Russian!

-Feel free to check the feature list out here: http://www.studioworx.co.uk/page/ebay-advanced-search-helium3
+Feel free to check the feature list out here: https://www.studioworx.co.uk/page/ebay-advanced-search-helium3Need some assistance?

 If you are unsure about the implementation of faceted search or require some consultation advice, why not make the whole process that extra bit easier and let us help your business?
 We’ve had over 10 years’ experience working with various implemented web technologies.